qiangbo/mastermind/README.md

       solution reached after 7th attempt

-    3. To simulate the codebreaker only (require user input):
+    3. To simulate the codebreaker only (require user inputs for number of black and white pegs):

      python mastermind_simulator.py breaker